Enough is Enough

 We don’t need any line of code to make the transform.

-Starting with the CSV output of procmon, create a new calculated column with all informations that the TreeMap data need separated by commas.
+Starting with the CSV output of procmon, create a new calculated column with all information that the

 Next, we create a pivot table, plot our new columns and count it.

-Then merge the columns into one column separated with “,” by using the Concatenate excel function.
+Then merge the columns into one column separated with “

 Copy that column, you have your CSV into the right format.